YanLo/simulation_of_rotating_bodies/README.md

 # simulation of rotating bodies.

-At this time I have released the basic version: linear oscillations.
+At that moment I have released the basic version: linear oscillations.\n

 ![](demonstration.gif)